 Goodnight Darth Vader by Jeffrey Brown

 Though this can be read to young children, it is probably more fun for the adults in their lives!
 Imagine if Darth Vader was still a Dark Lord, but also just an ordinary dad and you’ve got the premise of this hilarious book!
 So clever with charming art, this one is sure to delight Star Wars fans with a good sense of humor and a growing family.
 If you like this one, and the Jedi Academy books, check out Jeffrey Brown’s whole Darth Vader collection, including Darth Vader and Friends and the Darth Vader and Son Series.

 The Star Wars canon is an overwhelming one, and it feels like it contains more books than the universe can hold!

-Hopefully, this list will help you find the best ones for all the Star Wars fans in your life, so you can help keep the fandom alive.
+Hopefully, this list of Star Wars books will help you find the best ones for all the Star Wars fans in your life, so you can help keep the fandom alive.

-Who is your favorite Star Wars Characters to read about in these books?
+Who is your favorite Star Wars character to read about?